Am I the Odd One? Exploring (In)Congruencies in the Realism of Avatars and Virtual Others in Virtual Reality: Discussion

 In order to evaluate the implications of our results, we will outline certain limitations of our study and use them as a basis for future research.
 First, in an approach to ensure high experimental control and consistency of behavior across all configurations of virtual others, we decided to limit the interactivity between participants and the virtual others.
 Therefore, we implemented a rule-based, event-driven approach to generate virtual others' behavior~(see \autoref{subsec:virtualOthers}), not allowing for facial expressions and direct interaction.
-This may have limited the ecological validity \citep{baumeisterEncyclopediaSocialPsychology2023} of the agents' displayed behavior, which also was reflected in low values on the impression of interaction possibilities.
-We suggest future work to deepen insight by utilizing different styles of human-controlled virtual others (avatars) in a real social interaction between multiple users of an SVE.
+While the work of \mbox{\citep{volonteEmpiricalEvaluationVirtual2018}} indicates comparable visual attention between conversational and non-conversational animations in virtual humans, our approach may have limited the ecological validity \citep{baumeisterEncyclopediaSocialPsychology2023} of the agents' displayed behavior, and may has conveyed false affordances, i.e., \enquote{possibilities for action and interactions that seem achievable but that are actually not carried out by the simulation} \citep[p.
+3]{dufresneUnderstandingImpactCoherence2024}.
+This limitation was also reflected in low values on the impression of interaction possibilities.
+We suggest future work to deepen insight by utilizing different styles of virtual others in an extended scenario with social interaction, e.g. by modeling robust virtual human conversations \mbox{\citep{rossenHumanCenteredDistributedConversational2009}}, enabling AI-controlled virtual humans \mbox{\citep{wienrichEXtendedArtificialIntelligence2021}}, or implement a real social interaction between multiple users of an SVE.

 Second, we provided different types of individualization for the types of virtual humans to shape the manipulation of the self-avatar's congruence with the participant's physical body.
 We assume that the personalization process resulted in a higher level of truthfulness compared to the customization process, as the personalization objectively resembled more details of the participant's actual appearance than customization.
 However, the two methods also differ in how participants have agency over their avatar's creation.
 While the personalization process primarily aims to mirror the current state of the participant's appearance, customization empowers participants to create their avatars based on their own goals, which may or may not prioritize a resemblance to reality.
 To maintain a reasonable level of consistency, we explicitly instructed the participants to choose configurations similar to their physical appearance.
 Future work should carefully consider the impact of differences in agency over the individualization process on an individual's VR experience. \looseness=-1